dynamsoft-docs/barcode-reader-docs/programming/c/user-guide.md

 ```

 #### Specify Maximum Barcode Count
 By default, the SDK will read at least one barcode from the image.
 If you know exactly the barcode count or the maximum count you want to read, use `expectedBarcodesCount` to specify the count value to speed up the process.
-For this tutorial, we will set the application to detect 1 barcodes.
+For this tutorial, we will set the application to detect 1 barcode.

 ```c
 char sError[512];